 The Corps has determined the proposed project may affect, but is not likely to adversely affect (“MANLAA”) the swimming green sea turtles (Chelonia mydas), loggerhead sea turtles (Caretta caretta), hawksbill sea turtles (Eretmochelys imbricata), Kemp’s ridley sea turtles (Lepidochelys kempii), leatherback sea turtles (Dermochelys coriacea), the smalltooth sawfish (Pristis pectinata) and Acropora sp. critical habitat.
 The Corps has reached a no effect determination on Acropora sp. and corals species; (Dendrogyra cylindrus, Orbicella annularis, Orbicella faveolata, Orbicella franksi, Mycetophyllia ferox).
 The Corps will request National Marine Fisheries Service’s concurrence with this determination pursuant to Section 7 of the Endangered Species Act.

 ESSENTIAL FISH HABITAT (EFH): This notice initiates consultation with the National Marine Fisheries Service on EFH as required by the Magnuson-Stevens Fishery Conservation and Management Act 1996.
-The proposal would impact approximately 5.3 acres of submerged bottom utilized by various life stages of marine life.
+The proposal would impact approximately 140,097 square feet of submerged bottom and 4,310 square feet of red mangroves utilized by various life stages of marine life.
 The Corps has not independently verified if wetlands and/or submerged aquatic resources area located within the project footprint.
 Our initial determination is that the proposed action would not have a substantial adverse impact on EFH or Federally managed fisheries in the Florida Keys.
 Our final determination relative to project impacts and the need for mitigation measures is subject to review by and coordination with the National Marine Fisheries Service.

 NOTE: This public notice is being issued based on information furnished by the applicant.
 This information has not been verified or evaluated to ensure compliance with laws and regulation governing the regulatory program.
 The jurisdictional line and confirmation of resources located within the project footprint has not been verified by Corps personnel.
 Site inspections will be conducted by the Corps and/or benthic surveys will be required to document existing site conditions within the project footprint prior to reaching a final decision on the project.